Mando-coder/machine-learning/src/notes/Logistic Regression.md

 $$ odds = \frac{p}{1-p} $$

-If this is applied to the (probability logistic function)[#probability-logistic-function] then a linear relationship can be obtained between the feature X and the natural log of the odds (a.k.a. log odds or logit)
+If this is applied to the [probability logistic function](#probability-logistic-function) then a linear relationship can be obtained between the feature X and the natural log of the odds (a.k.a. log odds or logit)